ucquantum/momentum/application.md

 Crucial to ensuring a long lasting club will be establishing consistent and fun traditions that students and faculty look forward to.

-Even if we are just hosting our regular meetings, making them as receptive to knew ideas and fun as possible will be a significant step towards becoming an institution on campus.
+Even if we are just hosting our regular meetings, making them as receptive to new ideas and fun as possible will be a significant step towards becoming an institution on campus.

 Sufficient advertising and event planning will be other necessary components of a lasting organization.
 I believe that many of the faculty in the field are going to be open to talking to student that are interested.